 Participation in P&O Study - Permittees electing the Alternative Salinity Permitting Approach shall be required to fully participate in efforts related to conducting the P&O Study including providing at least the minimum required level of financial support determined by the lead entity.
 The level of participation may vary based on salinity in the discharge, local conditions or other factors.
 The needed level of participation would be established by the lead entity (i.e., CVSC) that is overseeing the P&O Study.
 The lead entity shall document and confirm adequate participation by the permittee(s) until the P&O Study is completed or until such time that the Central Valley Water Board otherwise revises the applicable NPDES permit consistent with this Control Program.
 The timeframe for completion of the P&O Study is expected to be ten years from the effective date of this Salt Control Program but may be extended by the Board’s Executive Officer for a period of up to five years.

 Requirements for Ensuring Reasonable Protection of Beneficial Uses - Full participation in the P&O study as documented and confirmed by the lead entity overseeing the P&O Study shall be found by the Central Valley Water Board to provide for in lieu or alternative compliance to receiving water limits or effluent limits based on salinity.
-To determine reasonable potential, the Board maintains its discretion to conduct such analysis by using the approach set forth in U.S. EPA’s Technical Support Document, by using the approach set forth in the SIP, or by using another approach that is consistent with applicable federal regulations.
+To determine reasonable potential, the Board maintains its discretion to conduct such analysis by using the approach set forth in U.S. EPA’s Technical Support Document for Water Quality-based Toxics Control, by using the approach set forth in the State Implementation Plan (SIP), or by using another approach that is consistent with applicable federal regulations.
 To the extent that the discharge in question is found to have reasonable potential for causing or contributing to a violation of an applicable salinity water quality objective pursuant to applicable federal regulations, the Board may consider granting use of assimilative capacity by allowing for a mixing zone and dilution credits.
 The permittee is also eligible for consideration of receiving a salinity variance pursuant to the Salinity Variance Policy.

 Implementation of Reasonable, Feasible, and Practicable Efforts to Control Salt - The Central Valley Water Board will continue to require implementation of reasonable, feasible and practicable efforts to control levels of salt in discharges.
 Such efforts may include, but are not limited to, implementation of management practices that are designed to reduce salt in discharges; implementation of pollution prevention plans, watershed plans, and/or salt reduction plans that help to reduce salt loads in discharges to surface waters; and, continued monitoring for salt in surface water as part of existing local, watershed-based or regional monitoring programs, in coordination with monitoring under the Salt and Nitrate Control Program.